mwhite05/mum/README.md

 ## [Install from Directory Tutorial](id:install-from-directory)

-todo - write the documentation for installing from a directory (it's very very easy)
+You can provide a directory path as the source parameter for installation.

 e.g. `sudo mum install ~/myproject /var/www/myproject`